pypy/pypy.org/posts/2024/03/fixing-bug-incremental-gc.md

 and made sure that the test re-finds both the spurious GC assertion error and the problems with memcopying an array.

-After running for a few hours, the test actually found an unrelated crash in the GC!
-So far I have not yet spent time on debugging that, it's what I'll work on next.
+In addition, the test also found corner cases in my fix.
+There was a situation that I hadn't accounted for, which the test found after eventually.
 I also plan on adding a bunch of other GC features as steps in the test to stress them too (for example weakrefs, identity hashes, pinning, maybe finalization).

+At the point of publishing this post, the fixes got merged to the 2.7/3.9/3.10 branches of PyPy, and we'll have to do a release with the fixes at some point.

 # The technical details of the bug